 What is Keystone in a Projector?

-Projectors must be aligned correctly, adjusted (not just focus and zoom), and dialed in to produce the most accurate and vibrant image possible.
+Projectors must be aligned correctly (not just focus and zoom) to produce the most accurate and vibrant image possible.

 We go more in-depth on that below.